strongdm/cedar-rfcs/text/0080-datetime-extension.md

 - Apply certain rules after some day in future.
 For instance, say that some new legislation is going into effect at that date.
 - Check whether an action is occurring is in certain time frame, like during working hours (Monday - Friday, 9am - 5pm).

-Previously for these types of applications, our suggestion has been to use Unix timestamps (see Alt.
+Previously for these types of applications, our suggestion has been to use [Unix time](https://en.wikipedia.org/wiki/Unix_time) (see Alt.
 A) or to pass the result of time computations in the context (see Alt.
 B).
 But these are not ideal solutions because Cedar policies are intended to _expressive_,  _readable_, and _auditable_.
 Unix timestamps fail the readability criteria: an expression like `context.now < 1723000000` is difficult to read and understand without additional tooling to decode the timestamp.
 Unix timestamps are also indistinguishable from any other integral value providing no additional help in expressing the abstraction of time.